Angles and Orthogonality

 Interpretation #

-• Cosine ≈ 1 → vectors align
+• Cosine ≈ 1 → vectors point in same direction

 • Cosine ≈ 0 → vectors are perpendicular

-• Cosine < 0 → vectors oppose
+• Cosine < 0 → vectors point in opposite directions

 Orthogonality #